jamez2128/ppassdb/README.md

 - `-L`              Lists all the added encrypted text files.

 ## Options
+- `-n`      Pushes feedback messages to notifications (Only works on Linux)

 ### Specific for `-E` only:
 - `-g`       Auto generates a random string and encrypts it.